gangdong/gangdong.github.io/_posts/2021-03-08-Web-gitalk-fixing.markdown

 ---
 I've met an error `Validation Failed (422)` when using Gitalk in my blog.

 I posted a new article in my blog and found the Gitalk report such issue.
-My Gitalk works normally for a long time before this issue occurs.
+My Gitalk has been working for a long time before this issue occurs.
 I've checked that the Gitalk for my other posts works normal and only the new post has issue, which means the issue should be a standalone problem that related to the post self.

 By searching google [gitalk issue #102](https://github.com/gitalk/gitalk/issues/102) I understood the problem is that the length of my new post's URL is excessive long `(> 50 characters)`.